up-n-atom/8311/CONTRIBUTING.md

 To contribute to existing guides and/or create new ones, the markdown files can be found within the [posts directory](./docs/guides/posts).

 Full page screenshots aid users with navigation and are the desired.
-To take a screenshot follow the guides for your browser of choice:
+To take a screenshot, follow the guides for your browser of choice:

 * FireFox: